Creating a Resilient Service

 Note:

-This is what makes it truly resilient by letting Altruist auto-discover and monitor the service during startup, handling connection lifecycle for you.
+This is what makes it truly resilient — Altruist auto-discovers and monitors the service during startup, handling the connection lifecycle for you.

-• If it never connects, it raises OnRetryExhausted and the app shuts down gracefully (per Altruist's default ServerStatus logic).
+• If all retries fail, OnRetryExhausted fires and the app shuts down gracefully

 This structure makes it easy to create services for: